officelearn/azure-docs.sv-se/articles/hdinsight/hdinsight-hadoop-r-scaler-sparkr.md

 ```
 logmsg('Import the CSV to compressed, binary XDF format')

-# set the Spark compute context for R Server
+# set the Spark compute context for ML Services
 rxSetComputeContext(sparkCC)
 rxGetComputeContext()